MicrosoftDocs/microsoft-salescopilot-docs/articles/auto-record-meeting.md

 ai-usage: ai-assisted
 ---

-# Configure autorecording for sales meetings
+# Configure auto recording for sales meetings

-As an administrator, you can enable or disable the autorecording feature for all sales meetings in your organization.
+As an administrator, you can enable or disable the auto recording feature for all sales meetings in your organization.
+It ensures that all meetings with external contacts are automatically recorded, so you don't have to remember to start the recording manually.
 By default, the feature is enabled.

-The autorecording feature is useful for ensuring that important discussions and decisions are captured without having to remember to start the recording manually.
-This is useful for sales teams who need to keep track of customer interactions and follow up on action items discussed during meetings.

 A meeting is recorded only if it is with external contacts and the Copilot for Sales app is added to the meeting automatically before the meeting.

+> [!NOTE]
-If a meeting is marked as private, it isn't recorded.
+> If a meeting is marked as private, it isn't recorded.

-To configure autorecording for sales meetings:
+To configure auto recording for sales meetings:

 1. In Copilot for Sales admin settings, select **Meeting agent**.
 2. Under **Recordings**, select **Auto-record sales meetings**.